 Management of personal data

 Research often involves processing information which in one way or another can be traced to living individuals.
-The rules for managing such information are set out in the Personal Data Act.
+The rules for managing such information are set out in the General Data Protection Regulation.
 If the processing of the data concerns sensitive personal information, the research must also undergo ethical review.
 Below, you can read more about the rules that apply to the processing of personal information for research purposes.

 What counts as personal data?